Antalya, Türkiye: The Ultimate Travel Guide 2026

 Location: Suna & İnan Kıraç Kaleiçi Müzesi / Kaleici Museum, Barbaros, Kaleiçi, Muratpaşa/Antalya, Türkiye | Hours: 9:00 a.m. – 5:00 p.m. (closed Mondays). | Price: Around 20 TL. | Website | Distance: 1.5km

 Explore Antalya at your own pace with our self-guided walking tour!
-Follow our curated route to discover must-see sights and local secrets that makes Antalya one of the best places to visit in Turkey.
+Follow our curated route to discover must-see sights and local secrets that makes Antalya one of the best places to visit in Türkiye.

-Atatürk Monument and Republic Square
+7. Atatürk Monument and Republic Square

-Equestrian Statue Of Atatürk, Antalya
+Equestrian statue of Atatürk, Antalya

 CC BY-SA 4.0 / Maksym Kozlenko

-Location: Republic Square, Deniz, Konyaaltı Caddesi, Muratpaşa/Antalya, Türkiye | Distance: 1.5km
+Location: Republic Square, Deniz, Konyaaltı Caddesi, Muratpaşa/Antalya, Türkiye | Hours: 24 Hours | Price: Free | Distance: 1.5km

-İskele Mosque
+8. İskele Mosque

 Iskele Mosque